 It’s very likely that the dealer has a subscription to a VIN check service.
 And in some cases, the dealer would be happy to provide you with a free vehicle history report if that’s what it takes to close the deal.

-2. Get free VIN check at National Insurance Crime Bureau
+2. Get a Free VIN Check at National Insurance Crime Bureau

 National Insurance Vrime Bureau (NICB) provides a free VIN lookup service that allows you to find out if the vehicle was ever reported as lost or stolen, or if it was issued a salvage title in the past.